MonsieurV/monsieurv.github.io/_posts/2016-03-04-radiation-watch-raspberry.markdown

 #### Had hardware, need software

-As I haven't found something that convinced me{%include footnote_ref.html number="1" %}, I developed a Python library for the purpose: please welcome the [PiPocketGeiger library][PiPocketGeiger_lib]!
+As I haven't found something that convinced me{%include footnote_ref.html number="1" %} I developed a Python library to communicate with the PocketGeiger: please welcome the [PiPocketGeiger lib][PiPocketGeiger_lib].

 The PiPocketGeiger library is built on top of the [RPi.GPIO][rpi_gpio_lib] package.
 It uses [edge detection][rpi_gpio_irq] interrupt to [count](https://github.com/MonsieurV/PiPocketGeiger/blob/22f29b0a3c3e5f46a8afa1e37b82a58c012ae456/PiPocketGeiger/__init__.py#L102) the radiation and periodically [processes](https://github.com/MonsieurV/PiPocketGeiger/blob/22f29b0a3c3e5f46a8afa1e37b82a58c012ae456/PiPocketGeiger/__init__.py#L119) the statistics in a thread.
+This is roughly a Python rewrite of the [Arduino lib](https://github.com/MonsieurV/ArduinoPocketGeiger) C code.

 Note that Linux is not a real-time OS{% include footnote_ref.html number="2" %}, so we have no guarantee we're effectively monitoring the edge falling in a timely manner.
 That said I have not observed any sensible variation in the readings compared to the measurements done with the Arduino library.